-''' plot(signature(x = "MSnExp", y = "missing"), type = c("spectra", "XIC"), reporters = "ReporterIons", f For type = "spectra": Plots all the spectra in the MSnExp object vertically.
+plot(signature(x = "MSnExp", y = "missing"), type = c("spectra", "XIC"), reporters = "ReporterIons", for For type = "spectra": Plots all the spectra in the MSnExp object vertically.
 One of reporters must be defined or full set to 'TRUE'.
-In case of MSnExp objects, repoter ions are not inlaid when full is 'TRUE'. '''
+In case of MSnExp objects, repoter ions are not inlaid when full is 'TRUE'.

 For type = "XIC": Plots a combined plot of retention time against m/z values and retention time against largest signal per spectrum for each file.
 Data points are colored by intensity.
 The lower part of the plot represents the location of the individual signals in the retention time - m/z space, the upper part the base peak chromatogram of the data (i.e. the largest signal for each spectrum).
 This plot type is restricted to MS level 1 data and is most useful for LC-MS data.
 Ideally, the MSnExp (or OnDiskMSnExp) object should be filtered first using the filterRt and filterMz functions to narrow on an ion of interest.
 See examples below.
 This plot uses base R plotting.
-Additional arguments to the plot function can be passed with col color for the border of the points.
-Defaults to col = "grey".
+Additional arguments to the plot function can be passed with . . . .